sleepydog90008/thoughtfulai/README.md

 Otherwise, the package is sorted to **STANDARD**.

 # How to Run the Test
-1. Ensure prerequisites exist (requires at least Node.js v20 since it uses the native test framework).
+1. Download this repo (place in a directory of your choosing on your machine) and ensure prerequisites exist (requires at least Node.js v20 since it uses the native test framework).
-   Install Node.js (v20+)
+   Install Node.js (v20+) -> https://nodejs.org/en/download/current

 2. In the root directory of this folder (either in your IDE terminal or something like command prompt), run
     > npm run test